-During these consultations, the following main issues have been identified: increasing the speed and number of successfully executed EU requests, in particular in cases of electronic evidence including computer-related crime; improving direct access of EU Member States to, and preservation of, data held by ISPs where provided for by U.S. law successfully meeting the U.S. "probable cause" requirement in order to obtain the execution of EU Member States' requests for the content of communications; obtaining the execution of EU Member State requests related to hate speech, which may constitute conduct protected by the U.S. constitutional provision protecting freedom of speech; and overcoming legal and practical obstacles to the creation of joint investigation teams.
+During these consultations, the following main issues have been identified: increasing the speed and number of successfully executed requests, for the EU particularly in cases of electronic evidence including computer-related crime; improving direct access of EU Member States to, and preservation of, data held by ISPs where provided for by U.S. law successfully meeting the U.S. "probable cause" requirement in order to obtain the execution of EU Member States' requests for the content of communications; determining to what extent EU Member State requests related to hate speech may be executed without violating the U.S. constitutional provision protecting freedom of speech; overcoming legal and practical obstacles to the creation of joint investigation teams; and for the U.S., increasing the speed and number of successfully executed requests, and obtaining evidence authenticated in the form needed to meet U.S. requirement for use as evidence at trial.